 Evaluative Thesis: "The novel 'To Kill a Mockingbird' by Harper Lee is a timeless masterpiece due to its profound exploration of social injustice and moral growth."

-By including both the subject and criteria, your evaluative thesis sets the stage for the subsequent analysis and discussion in your essay.
+By including both the subject and criteria, your evaluative thesis sets the stage for your essay's subsequent analysis and discussion.

 Avoiding Vague or Overly Broad Statements